Unsupervised vs Supervised Classification in Remote Sensing

-We’ve gone into great detail how to do object-based image classification.
-Now let’s put supervised and unsupervised classification techniques in action.
+Also, we’ve gone into great detail how to do object-based image classification.

 - Select training areas